-I started Conduit Designs, LLC supporting, small one person shops much like my own.
+I started Conduit Designs, LLC supporting small one-person shops much like my own.
 Knitters, designers, yoga instructors, massage therapists... if they had a dream for their business, I was there for their web site needs.

-Published knit designer, painter, writer, and staunch advocate for all things creative, Kat has been "fueled by folk art, textiles, garden whimsies, children’s art, lace structures, intricate patterns, and delicate form."
+Published knit designer, painter, published writer, and a staunch advocate for all things creative, Kat has been "fueled by folk art, textiles, garden whimsies, children’s art, lace structures, intricate patterns, and delicate form."
 Her most recent work that became a national phenomenon in the US was her pattern for the "Pussy Power Hat" that was seen for miles and miles during the Women’s March on Washington D.C. in January 2017.
 Kat also owns The Little Knittery in Atwater Village, CA.

-Jamie and Amanda had a beautiful wedding here in Durham, NC and originally started up a SquareSpace site to be a bit of an information hub for their attending guests as well as a gallery of photos from the event (and their life together) to share with the rest of the world.
+Jamie and Amanda had a beautiful wedding here in Durham, NC and originally started up a SquareSpace site to be a bit of an information hub for their special day as well as a gallery of photos from the event (and their life together) to share with the rest of the world afterwards.
 With the wedding done, they approached me to migrate the site off of SquareSpace to a free site on WordPress.com.
 It was an interesting challenge trying to find a theme on WordPress.com that came close to accommodating the look and feel of their original site on SquareSpace.
 Needless to say, I am really happy with how it turned out and, most importantly, they are too!